The Ultimate Packing List for Female Solo Hikers

 Backpack and Packing

 Trekking poles - an absolute must!
 They are life-savers.
 You can read all about the benefits of hiking with trekking poles here.
-The ones I'm using are made by a small local company, but you can find great options out there, for example, UK or US.
+The ones I'm using are made by a small local company, but you can find great options out there.

 Gaiters – Deuter low ones.
 Good for protecting the boots and pants from mud and dirt.